wilsonjr/SHAP_FSelection/README.md

 from shap_selection import feature_selection

 # please, use agnostic = True to use with any model...
-# agnostic = True will only work with tree-based models
+# agnostic = False will only work with tree-based models
 feature_order = feature_selection.shap_select(model, X_train, X_test, feature_names, agnostic=False)
 ```